TrashPandaCode/reports/ia-final/contributions/markus.typ

   At the beginning of the concept and design phase I started creating a first `wireframe` showing a very simple example of a home screen for the game and a level selection screen.
 This was mainly to get a first idea of how the game preview could look like and to have a starting point for further discussions with the team.
 This was then developed further by Leo Kling and Jonathan Kron, who created more detailed wireframes and mockups for the home and the level selection screen.

   After that I was involved in the discussion where we chose the design of our website and whether the game should be in 2D or 3D.
 As me being responsible for the game design part this was an important decision that would highly influence the workflow of the game and the graphical design.

+  My first idea was to have a learning puzzle game in which you play a character that has no skills at all so he isn't even able to walk right at the beginning.
+So as a player you need to teach everything to the character which would be done by some kind of coding using the concepts of the computer animation course.
+Therefore this would be one continuous level that gets harder and more complex and requires more features and skills such as jumping or pushing objectives for example in order to continue.
+  However, during the process of discussing and developing it became more and more a game of distinct levels, each teaching a specific concept and being mostly independent of the other levels as for example movement is already pre-implemented in the levels after if reasonable but its not necessary to complete the movement level beforehand in order to have that feature in the next levels.
+The main reason for this was that we wanted to start with some very simple levels instead of having to implement something complex like movement right at the beginning.

   Later in this phase I was contributing regarding the `level content` itself, the `story` of the game and how to connect those two aspects of the game.
 After setting up initial levels I was also involved in working out and designing `tutorial levels` to introduce the player to the game mechanics and also help him navigate within the system.
 This was a very important part of the game design, as it was crucial to make the game `user-friendly` and easy to understand for the player.